matthewwardrop/spec-classes/docsite/docs/usage/special_types.md

 class MyClass:
     @spec_property(
+        overridable=True,  # Whether to allow overriding by default. warn_on_override=False,  # Whether to warn the user when the property getter
+            # is overridden.
+Can be a boolean, string, or `Warning` instance.
+            # If non-boolean, then it is treated as the message to present to
+            # the user using `warnings.warn`.
-        overridable=True,  # Whether to allow overriding by default. cache=False,  # Whether to cache the result after first evaluation. invalidated_by=None,  # An iterable of attributes which when mutated invalidate the cache (only supported when used with spec-classes) allow_attribute_error=True,  # Whether to allow properties to raise `AttributeErrors` which are often masked during attribute lookup.
+        cache=False,  # Whether to cache the result after first evaluation. invalidated_by=None,  # An iterable of attributes which when mutated
+            # invalidate the cache (only supported when used with spec-classes)
+        allow_attribute_error=True,  # Whether to allow properties to raise
+            # `AttributeErrors` which are often masked during attribute lookup.
     )
     def method(self):
         ...